 In 1927, the Pacific Coast Borax Company moved its headquarters to a new mine closer to Los Angeles, California, and the following year, the Death Valley Railroad discontinued operations between Ryan and Death Valley Junction.
 Once running parallel to today’s State Route 190, the railroad’s equipment was pulled up and transferred to the United States Potash Railroad in Carlsbad, New Mexico.
 However, a locomotive from the railroad can still be seen at the Borax Museum at Furnace Creek in Death Valley National Park.

-Though its main employer was gone, the town continued to survive as a tourist destination until the Depression, when it dropped off dramatically.
-However, the creation of the Death Valley National Monument in 1933 kept interest in Death Valley high and though declining, Death Valley Junction continued.
+Though its main employer was gone, the town survived as a tourist destination until the Depression, when it dropped off dramatically.
+However, the creation of the Death Valley National Monument in 1933 kept interest in Death Valley high, and though declining, Death Valley Junction continued.